 EECD will work with NSCC to find placements for students who would like to find employment and do workplace practicums.

 How to Apply

-Applications are now open for the January 2023 ECE Link Program.
+Applications are now open for the January and April 2023 ECE Link Program.
 Limited spaces are available.
-Applications will be reviewed on an ongoing basis until December 15, 2022 or until all seats are filled.
+Applications will be reviewed on an ongoing basis until all seats are filled.
+Not currently accepting applications.

-- Apply for approval of funding eligibility by completing the online Funding Eligibility Application Form for NSCC.
+- Apply for approval of funding eligibility by completing the online application form for NSCC.

 - Ask your employer to complete and submit the Employer Verification form and email it to NSCC at firstname.lastname@example.org.

 - Once you are approved for funding eligibility, NSCC will send you instructions to apply for admission to the program.